Rent film gear from local filmmakers.

 Arsenal is a technology that connects to your camera and assists in capturing the scene using an extensive database of photographs.

 For example, you point the camera at a particular spot, and Arsenal looks up its database to find similar images.
+In the realm of photography, an image enhancer can be a game-changer, elevating the visual appeal of a photograph without the need for extensive manual editing.

 The AI-based program then offers you a variety of options for capturing the best photograph based on what you are planning to shoot and produces similar images to those captured by professional photographers.